How to measure Pekiti-Tirsia long and short swords.

 The next measurement you will need will be the length of your hand from wrist to fingertips.
 For me this is 8 inches.
 This will be the length of the back edge of your sword.
 This is also the difference between blade lengths of the short and long swords in Pekiti-Tirsia.
 The spike you see at the point where the spine transitions to the back edge is there to help prevent over-penetration during a thrust.

 Next you will take that same hand length measurement and add that to the front cutting edge.
 You should end up with the front cutting edge being twice the length of the back cutting edge.
-Also this main cutting edge should be centered at the "point of percussion."
+This main cutting edge should be centered at the "point of percussion."
 This is the point where the sword hits the hardest and has the best cutting ability.
 You have a visual reference on this sword, as the point of percussion should line up with the top spike.

-The bottom spike you see on my trainer is actually a guard to protect your own hand from sliding up onto the sharpened portion of the blade.
+The bottom spike you see on my trainer at the top of the dull portion of the blade is actually a guard to protect your hand from sliding up onto the sharpened portion of the blade.

 In historical western sword technique, a fighter taking a grip on the blade is called "half-swording."

-Half-swording was done with all types of swords, but I suspect that the sharp ones were best gripped while wearing gauntlets.
-You do see several sword designs in the Medieval and Renaissance periods that had a long dull portion on the bottom half of the blade.
+Half-swording was done with all types of swords, but sharp, double edged ones were best gripped while wearing gauntlets.
+However, you do see several sword designs in the Medieval and Renaissance periods that had a long dull portion on the bottom half of the blade.
+The design of the PT long sword, with the bottom half of the blade left dull at full thickness, helps in the "half swording" spear grip techniques seen in some advanced PT material such as Seguidas and Recontras.

 A knight "half-swording" his blade for more control for thrusting into a gap in his opponent's armor.